Modality specific U-Net variants for biomedical image segmentation: A survey: Other U-Net variants and imaging

-Zhou et al.~\cite{zhou2018unet} proposed a nested U-Net architecture, U-Net++, to narrow down the gap between the encoded and decoded feature maps.
-In contrast to the U-Net model, U-Net++ model follows convolutions on dense and nested skip connections to effectively capture the coarser details.
-Furthermore, a deep supervision approach is adopted to prune the model based on the loss (combined binary cross entropy and dice coefficient) estimated at different semantic levels.
-The performance of the model is validated with multiple datasets involving KDSB18, ASU-Mayo, MICCAI 2018 LiTS Challenge and LIDC-IDRI, while outperforming other models.
-Azad et al.~\cite{azad2019bi} proposed another extension of U-Net, where bi-directional ConvLSTM (BConvLSTM) with densely connected convolutions (BCDU-Net) is introduced for BIS.
-The skip connections are equipped with BConvLSTM~\cite{song2018pyramid} to concatenate the feature maps between the encoded layer and the corresponding decoded layer.
-Furthermore, the dense connections are added at the bottleneck layer to extract and propagate features with minimal parameters.
-The authors achieved promising results across DRIVE, ISIC 2018 and LUNA datasets.
-Gu et al.~\cite{gu2019net} addressed the loss of spatial information while using the strided convolutions and pooling in U-Net with context-encoder network (CE-Net) to capture and preserve the information flow for BIS.
+\cite{gu2019net} addressed the loss of spatial information while using the strided convolutions and pooling in U-Net with context-encoder network (CE-Net) to capture and preserve the information flow for BIS.
 In CE-Net the encoder unit is loaded with pre-trained ResNet blocks, the bottleneck layer (context extractor) includes dense atrous convolution (DAC) and residual multi-kernel pooling (RMP) blocks, and decoder block follows consecutive convolution and deconvolution blocks.
-The DAC module combines the design of Inception-ResNet-V2 model and atrous or dilated convolution, whereas RMP generates stacked feature maps followed from the pooling operations with varying window sizes.
+The DAC module combines the design of Inception-ResNet-V2 model and atrous or dilated convolution, whereas RMP generates stacked feature maps followed from the pooling operations with varying window sizes to effectively model the target feature representations.
+This arrangement of operations achieved promising results on multiple modalities.